 Work on your project runs concurrently with your module study.

-The taught component of the course consists of lectures, workshops, practicals, demonstrations, syndicate exercises, extended surgery time and reviews.
+The taught component of the course is a mixture of lectures, seminars, syndicate/group work, practicals, online learning and forum activities.
 Module leaders are experts in their fields and are supported by external speakers working in organisations at the forefront of their fields.

 Graduates of this MSc will understand a myriad of factors contributing towards the performance and dependability of connected and autonomous vehicles and will be well placed to continue professional work within R&D.